 MID MORNING SNACK:

 you need a “pick-me-up” meal, five times a day.
-Eating little and often is ideal way to manage your blood sugar levels but wait.
+Eating little and often is the ideal way to manage your blood sugar levels but wait.
 It doesn’t mean to spread your diet intake evenly throughout the day.

 So if you crave for a mid morning snack enjoy your morning biscuits or go for a banana or you can enjoy a tasty dip with veggie sticks.

 Make a lunch mix of lean proteins and starchy Carbohydrates.
 Carbohydrates rich food supply energy and without them you will suffer that classic mid afternoon slumber.
-So better go for a sandwich, chicken, low fat dairy as well as plenty of salad or choose whole grain fat.
+So better go for a sandwich, chicken, low-fat dairy as well as plenty of salad or choose whole grain fat.